ht2/gpt_content_indexing/readme.md

 `--imagine` can be used to provide a looser prompt

+`--experiment_hyde` can be used to enable Hypothetical Document Embeddings mode.
+This will generate a hypotethetical answer to the original question, and use the embeddings from that answer to search through the contents.
+Credit to https://arxiv.org/pdf/2212.10496.pdf via https://twitter.com/mathemagic1an/status/1615378778863157248

 `--stream` can be used to stream the output from GPT directly to the terminal in realtime